-- Never use the miter gauge when ripping. - Never use more than one rip fence during a single cut. - Do not allow familiarity or frequent use of your table saw to cause careless mistakes.
+- Do not allow familiarity or frequent use of your table saw to cause careless mistakes.
 Remember that even a careless fraction of a second is enough to cause a severe injury. - Keep both hands away from the blade and path of the blade. - The workpiece must have a straight edge against the fence and must not be warped, twisted, or bowed. - DANGER Never attempt to pull the workpiece backwards during a cutting operation.
 This will cause kickback and serious injury to the user can occur. - 1.
 Remove the miter gauge.
-Secure the rip fence to the table or if using the extension fence, set the position and remove all other rip fences from the table.. - 2.
-Raise the blade so it is about 1/8" higher than the top of the workpiece. - 3.
-Place the workpiece flat on the table and against the fence.
-Keep the workpiece about 1" away from the blade. - 4.
+Secure the rip fence to the table at the desired rip measurement. - 2.
+Raise the blade so it is about 1/8" higher than the top of the workpiece. - Place the workpiece flat on the table and against the fence.
+Keep the workpiece about 1" away from the blade - 4.
 Turn the saw ON and wait for the blade to come up to speed. - 5.
 Slowly feed the workpiece into the blade by pushing forward only on the workpiece section (1) that will pass between the blade and the fence.
-(Fig. X)
+(Fig. W)